PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction: Experimental Results

 \subsection{Accuracy}

-In this section, we make a comparison in terms of the obtained model accuracy.
-Since GPipe automatically reduces to the naive PMP approach when a mini-batch is not split into smaller micro-batches.
-To simulate the behavior of the naive approach and to isolate the effects of model partition, we trained GPipe with $T=1$ where $T$ denotes the number of micro-batches in a mini-batch.
-Furthermore, we regarded the experiment results of GPipe with $T=1$ as the baseline as GPipe is a synchronous pipeline approach and incurs no model accuracy drop.
-To verify the effectiveness of PipeOptim and its robustness to the used optimizers, we divided the experiments into three groups according to the type of the used optimizer.
-Table~\ref{tab:group} summarizes the optimizer, models, and datasets used in each experiment group.
+In this subsection, we make a comparison in terms of the obtained model accuracy.
+Since GPipe automatically reduces to the naive PMP approach when the mini-batch size equals the micro-batch size, we trained GPipe with $T=1$ where $T$ denotes the number of micro-batches in a mini-batch, to simulate the behavior of the naive approach and isolate the effects of model partition.
+Additionally, we consider the learning results of GPipe with $T=1$ as the baseline, because GPipe is a synchronous PMP approach and does not incur any model accuracy drop.
+To verify the effectiveness of PipeOptim and its robustness with respect to the used optimizers, we divide the experiments into three groups based on the optimizer used.
+Table~\ref{tab:group} summarizes the optimizers, models, and datasets used in each experiment group.
 In the first group, we used SGDM to optimize the CNN models including AlexNet, ResNet-101, and Inception-V3.
-In the second group, we used Adam to optimize Residual LSTM, GNMT-8, and GNMT-16.
-In the third group, we used AdamW to optimize VGG-16, GoogleNet, and Residual LSTM.
+In the second group, we used AdamW to optimize VGG-16, GoogleNet, and Residual LSTM.
+In the third group, we used Adam to optimize Residual LSTM, GNMT-8, and GNMT-16.

-The experiments were conducted on Machine A with 11 GB of memory.
-In Group-1, we set SGDM with the momentum factor $\gamma$ set to 0.9 and weight decay set to 5e-4.
-We trained AlexNet, ResNet-101, and Inception-V3 on Tiny-ImageNet for 70 epochs with a mini-batch size of 56.
-The learning rate was set to 0.01 and divided by 10 at the 40\emph{th} and 60\emph{th} epochs respectively.
-In Group-2, we used AdamW to train VGG-16 and GoogleNet on CIFAR-100 for 120 epochs with a mini-batch size of 128.
-We initialized the learning rate with 0.001 and decreased it by a factor of 10 at the 90\emph{th} epoch.
-Furthermore, we used AdamW to optimize Residual LSTM for 50 epochs with a mini-batch size of 256.
+In Group-1, we used SGDM with a momentum factor $\gamma=0.9$ and a weight decay of 5e-4.
+We trained AlexNet on Tiny-ImageNet for 70 epochs with a mini-batch size of 128, and trained ResNet-101 and Inception-V3 with a mini-batch size of 64.
+The learning rate was initially set to 0.01 and reduced by a factor of 10 at the 40\emph{th} and 60\emph{th} epochs.
+In Group-2, we used AdamW to optimize VGG-16 and GoogleNet on CIFAR-100 for 120 epochs with a mini-batch size of 128.
+The learning rate was initialized to 0.001 and decreased by a factor of 10 at the 90\emph{th} epoch.
+Additionally we used AdamW to optimize Residual LSTM for 50 epochs with a mini-batch size of 256.
 In Group-3, we used Adam to optimize Residual LSTM for 50 epochs with a mini-batch size of 256.
 The initial learning rate was 0.001 and decayed with the polynomial scheduling strategy~\cite{mishra2019polynomial}.
-We also trained GNMT-8 on the WMT En $\rightarrow$ De dataset, using the Adam optimizer.
-We trained GNMT-8 for 8 epochs with a mini-batch size of 64 and a fixed learning rate of $3e^{-4}$.
+In addition, we also trained GNMT-8 and GNMT-16 on the WMT En $\rightarrow$ De dataset using the Adam optimizer.
+We trained both GNMT-8 and GNMT-16 for 8 epochs with a mini-batch size of 64 and a fixed learning rate of $3e^{-4}$.